GaloisInc/saw-training/Salsa20.rst

 `here <http://cr.yp.to/snuffle/spec.pdf>`_.

 The specification for this task is a trusted implementation written in :term:`Cryptol`.
-This is analogous to what is covered in :ref:`swap-cryptol` in the ``swap`` example, but for a larger system.
+This is analogous to what is covered in :ref:`pop-cryptol` in the ``pop_count`` example, but for a larger system.
 Some examples from this specification are explored below for the sake of showing what larger Cryptol programs look like.